Axiom of choice: Possibly equivalent implications of AC

 There are several historically important set-theoretic statements implied by AC whose equivalence to AC is open.
-The partition principle, which was formulated before AC itself, was cited by Zermelo as a justification for believing AC.
-In 1906, Russell declared PP to be equivalent, but whether the partition principle implies AC is still the oldest open problem in set theory, and the equivalences of the other statements are similarly hard old open problems.
-In every known model of ZF where choice fails, these statements fail too, but it is unknown if they can hold without choice.
+Zermelo cited the partition principle, which was formulated before AC itself, as a justification for believing AC.
+In 1906, Russell declared PP to be equivalent, but whether the partition principle implies AC is an old open problem in set theory, and the equivalences of the other statements are similarly hard old open problems.
+In every known model of ZF where choice fails, these statements fail too, but it is unknown whether they can hold without choice.